 Setting Up a Sales Stand

-Kim Anderson from ThriftyLittleMom.com shared her experience:
+Kim Anderson from ThriftyLittleMom.com shared:

-- Set fair and competitive prices
+Set fair and competitive prices

 Neighborhood Services